Pentagon awarded massive contract to Virginia company a U.S. senator called ‘fraudulent’

 In response, Casagrande said the Tillis letter is “over a year old and has no merit.”
 He later added that ADS has been found to be presently responsible “tens of thousands of times, if not hundreds of thousands of times” by government contracting officers when awarded contracts by various agencies.

-A person familiar with the matter confirmed that the DoD Inspector General referred the issue to the Small Business Administration rather than conduct an in-depth investigation of its own.
-Dwrena Allen, a spokeswoman for the Defense Department Inspector General, said she “could not confirm” whether the matter was referred to the SBA.
+A person familiar with the matter confirmed that the Defense Department inspector general referred the issue to the SBA rather than conduct an in-depth investigation of its own.
+Dwrena Allen, a spokeswoman for the inspector general, said she “could not confirm” whether the matter was referred to the SBA.
 An SBA spokeswoman declined to comment.

-A different SBA audit in 2019 concluded that ADS was so closely affiliated with another business that that company’s employees should be included in ADS’s employee count, something that would push the company’s headcount above the 500-employee cap.
-That decision temporarily barred ADS from bidding on new small business contracts, but the decision was later reversed after an appeals body determined it relied on old data.
+A different SBA audit in 2019 concluded that ADS was so closely affiliated with another business that company’s employees should be included in ADS’s employee count, something that would push the company’s head count above the 500-employee cap.
+That decision temporarily barred ADS from bidding on new small-business contracts, but the decision was later reversed after an appeals body determined it relied on old data.

 Defense Logistics Agency spokesman Patrick Mackin said that the SBA, not the Defense Department, is the government body responsible for setting size standards and determining whether individual businesses qualify.

-Mackin said the Defense Logistics Agency filed a size protest with SBA questioning ADS’s small business status.
+Mackin said the Defense Logistics Agency filed a size protest with the SBA questioning ADS’s small-business status.
 “In its November 2019 response, the SBA determined that ADS was in fact a small business concern and was therefore eligible to receive small business set-aside contracts in the future," he said.

 Schwellenbach, the POGO investigator, said the experience with ADS shows how policymakers should pay closer attention to long-running programs that are meant to help small businesses.